holoi/unity-project-standard/README.md

 Please place videos under `Documentation~/videos/`

 ### Rules
-* Use mp4 for movie with sounds.
-Use animated images as possible.
+* Use mp4 only when showing movie with sounds.
+If movie without background sound, use animated images instead.

 * Use this line to include the images.